Skip to main content

 A typical therapeutic cycle with Sermorelin is designed to re-establish this natural rhythm and then allow the body to maintain it.
 Protocols often involve daily subcutaneous injections for a period of three to six months.
 During this time, the pituitary is consistently stimulated, leading to a gradual increase in GH production and a corresponding rise in serum IGF-1.

-This period allows the body to experience the downstream benefits of restored GH levels, such as improved sleep quality, enhanced tissue repair, shifts in toward more lean mass, and greater metabolic efficiency.
+This period allows the body to experience the downstream benefits of restored GH levels, such as improved sleep quality, enhanced tissue repair, shifts in body composition toward more lean mass, and greater metabolic efficiency.
 Following this initial treatment phase, a period of cessation is often recommended.

 This “off-cycle” period allows clinicians to assess whether the pituitary has been “re-trained” to function at a higher baseline.
 Many individuals find that the benefits persist long after the injections have stopped, indicating a successful restoration of the axis.